“The sky broke like an egg into full sunset and the water caught fire“.

 Red beans are not only protein rich but help you feel full more quickly, because the rich fiber content fills your stomach and causes a slower rise in blood sugar.
 That keeps away hunger for longer hours and gives you a steady supply of energy to kick start the day and keep going.
 Don’t like red beans?
 Add any beans or legumes to enrich your Beans Shakshuka.

 Along with red beans, I increase the quantity of garlic and red chillies in the recipe – two metabolism boosting and fat burning ingredients.
-A little crumble of protein and calcium rich but low calorie cheeses like feta, cottage or paneer complete the meal for me.
+A little crumble of protein and calcium rich but low calorie cheeses like feta, cottage or paneer can complete the meal.
 If your cheese is salty you can skip adding salt to the dish.

 You can also add shredded chicken, fish or shrimps to it.
 Shakshuka is a very accommodating recipe when it comes to incorporating different ingredients.
-The best thing is that the base can be prepared ahead of time and the eggs dropped in and cooked just before serving.
+The best thing is that the base can be prepared ahead of time and the eggs dropped in and cooked just before serving which makes it ideal for Sehri and iftar in Ramadan.

-This Red Beans Shakshuka has become my go to weakday meal as well as favourite weekend breakfast.
+This Red Beans Shakshuka has become my go to weekday meal as well as favourite weekend brunch.

 2 tablespoons olive oil